cockroachdb/docs/cockroachcloud/cmek.md

 If the CMEK key is destroyed, the cluster's data can't be recovered or restored from a managed backup in {{ site.data.products.db }} or from a manual backup to the same cluster.
 It may be possible to restore a manual backup to a new cluster.
 {{site.data.alerts.end}}

+## Rotation of a CMEK key

+A CMEK key can be rotated within your KMS platform or within {{ site.data.products.dedicated }}.

+- When you rotate a CMEK key within your KMS platform, a new version of the key is created with new key material.
+In both GCP KMS and AWS KMS, encryption operations automatically uses the active key version, while decryption operations automatically use the key version that was used to encrypt the data.
+For this reason, {{ site.data.products.dedicated }} does not need any awareness of rotation operations within your KMS platform.
+- When you rotate a CMEK key using the {{ site.data.products.db }} API, you supply a new CMEK KEY URI, and {{ site.data.products.dedicated }} begins using the new key to protect the store key.
+In a similar way, after adding a new region to a cluster, you "rotate" that region from using no CMEK key to using a CMEK key.

+To learn more about rotating a CMEK key using the {{ site.data.products.db }} API, visit [Rotating a CMEK key](managing-cmek.html#rotating-a-cmek-key).

 ## Backup and restore operations on a cluster with CMEK

 This section describes how enabling CMEK changes backup and restore operations on a cluster.